-Cosmogenic radionuclides are radionuclides generated by the nuclear reactions during the interaction between high-energy cosmic rays and stable nuclei from the atmosphere.
+Cosmogenic radionuclides are radionuclides generated by nuclear reactions during the interaction between high-energy cosmic rays and stable nuclei from the atmosphere.
 One of the well-known cosmogenic radionuclides is carbon-14, which is generated by the reaction 14N(n,p)14C.
-The other isotopes generated are as follows: 3H, 7Be, 22Na.
-Most of cosmogenic radionuclides are products of (n,p), (p,n) and especially spallation reactions.
+The other isotopes generated are as follows: 3H, 7Be, and 22Na.
+Most cosmogenic radionuclides are products of (n,p), (p,n), and especially spallation reactions.
 These nuclear reactions are very fast and occur in a time comparable to the time of transit of an incident particle across the nucleus (~10-22 s).
-The very short interaction time allows for an interaction of a single nucleon only (in extreme cases).
+The very short interaction time allows for only the interaction of a single nucleon (in extreme cases).
 These reactions are known as direct nuclear reactions.

-The only cosmogenic radionuclide to make a significant contribution to internal exposure of human is carbon-14.
+The only cosmogenic radionuclide to make a significant contribution to the internal exposure of humans is carbon-14.
 Radioactive carbon-14 has a half-life of 5730 years and undergoes β− decay, where the neutron is converted into a proton, an electron, and an electron antineutrino:

-In spite of this short half-life compared to the age of the earth, carbon-14 is a naturally occurring isotope.
+Despite this short half-life compared to the age of the earth, carbon-14 is a naturally occurring isotope.
 Its presence can be explained by the following simple observation.
 Our atmosphere contains many gases, including nitrogen-14.
-Besides, the atmosphere is constantly bombarded with high energy cosmic rays, consisting of protons, heavier nuclei, or gamma rays.
-These cosmic rays interact with nuclei in the atmosphere, and produce also high-energy neutrons.
+Besides, the atmosphere is constantly bombarded with high-energy cosmic rays, consisting of protons, heavier nuclei, or gamma rays.
+These cosmic rays interact with nuclei in the atmosphere and produce high-energy neutrons.
 These neutrons produced in these collisions can be absorbed by nitrogen-14 to produce an isotope of carbon-14:

-Carbon-14 can also be produced in the atmosphere by other neutron reactions, including in particular 13C(n,γ)14C and 17O(n,α)14C.
-As a result, carbon-14 is continuously formed in the upper atmosphere by the interaction of cosmic rays with atmospheric nitrogen.
-On average just one out of every 1.3 x 1012 carbon atoms in the atmosphere is a radioactive carbon-14 atom.
-As a result, all living biological substances contain the same amount of C-14 per gram of carbon, that is 0.3 Bq of carbon-14 activity per gram of carbon.
+Carbon-14 can also be produced in the atmosphere by other neutron reactions, including 13C(n,γ)14C and 17O(n,α)14C.
+As a result, carbon-14 is continuously formed in the upper atmosphere by interacting cosmic rays with atmospheric nitrogen.
+On average, one of every 1.3 x 1012 carbon atoms in the atmosphere is a radioactive carbon-14 atom.
+As a result, all living biological substances contain the same amount of C-14 per gram of carbon, 0.3 Bq of carbon-14 activity per gram of carbon.
 Carbon-14 is present in the human body (13kg of carbon in 70kg human) at a level of about 3700 Bq (0.1 μCi) with a biological half-life of 40 days.
-Note that, biological half-life is the time taken for the amount of a particular element in the body to decrease to half of its initial value due to elimination by biological processes alone.
+Note that biological half-life is the time taken for the amount of a particular element in the body to decrease to half of its initial value due to elimination by biological processes alone.
 However, a carbon atom is in the genetic information of about half the cells, while potassium is not a component of DNA.
 The decay of a carbon-14 atom inside DNA in one person happens about 50 times per second, changing a carbon atom to one of nitrogen.

 The annual dose from carbon-14 is estimated to be about 12 μSv/year.

-As long as the biological system is alive the level is constant due to constant intake of all isotopes of carbon.
-When the biological system dies, it stops exchanging carbon with its environment, and from that point onwards the amount of carbon-14 it contains begins to decrease as the carbon-14 undergoes radioactive decay.
+As long as the biological system is alive, the level is constant due to the constant intake of all isotopes of carbon.
+When the biological system dies, it stops exchanging carbon with its environment, and from that point onwards, the amount of carbon-14 it contains begins to decrease as the carbon-14 undergoes radioactive decay.

 See also: Carbon-14 Dating